Mercedes-Benz W124

 From 1993, the 124 series was officially marketed as the E-Class.
 The W 124 followed the 123 series from 1984 and was succeeded by the W 210 E-Class (saloons, estates, rolling chassis) after 1995, and the C 208 CLK-Class (coupés, and cabriolets) in 1997.

 In North America, the W124 was launched in early November 1985 as a 1986 model and marketed through the 1995 model year.
-Series production began at the beginning of November 1984, with press presentation on Monday, 26 November 1984 in Seville, Spain, and customer deliveries and European market launch starting in January 1985.
+Pre-series production began at the beginning of November 1984, with press presentation on Monday, 26 November 1984 in Seville, Spain, and customer deliveries and European market launch starting in January 1985.

 History

 The W124 was a mid-sized vehicle platform, which entered planning in the autumn of 1976 under development Hans Scherenberg.
 In July 1977, the W124 program officially began, with R&D commencing work under newly appointed Werner Breitschwerdt.
 In April 1978, decisions were made to base it on the Mercedes-Benz W201 model program.
 By April 1979, a package plan was completed for the program, laying out the guidelines of the project.
 During the winter of 1980–1981, the final exterior for the W124 program was completed, chosen as the leading proposal by design director Bruno Sacco, and approved by the board of management in early 1981.
 By mid-1982, the first prototypes reflective of the production design, were assembled and sent to testing.
 In March 1984, pilot production commenced and development of the sedan concluded with engineering sign-off.

-Front suspension used a separate spring and damper with a rubber top mount.
+Front suspension used a separate spring and damper with a rubber top mount with control arms directly mounted to the body, without a subframe.
 The rear suspension of the W124 featured the Mercedes multi-link axle introduced in 1982 with the Mercedes W201 and which is now standard on many modern cars.
-Estate cars (and optionally, saloons and coupés) had Citroën-like rear self-leveling suspension with suspension struts rather than shock absorbers, gas-filled suspension spheres to provide damping and an under bonnet pressurizing pump.
+Estate cars (and optionally, sedans and coupés) had Citroën-like rear self-leveling suspension with suspension struts rather than shock absorbers, gas-filled suspension spheres to provide damping and an under bonnet pressurizing pump.
 Unlike the traditional Citroën application, the Mercedes suspension system had a fixed ride height and employed rear coil springs to maintain the static ride height when parked.

 The W124 was the first Mercedes series to be fitted with the iconic 15-hole, flat-faced alloy wheels characteristic of Mercedes-Benz cars of the 1980s and 1990s.
-The alloy wheels were nicknamed 'gullideckel' or manhole covers, because they resemble manhole or drainage covers in Germany, which are consistently round in shape with a series of 15- or 16-holes around the outer edge, often within a concentric ring.
+The alloy wheels were nicknamed 'Gullideckel' or manhole covers, because they resemble manhole or drainage covers in Germany, which are consistently round in shape with a series of 15- or 16-holes around the outer edge, often within a concentric ring.
 Gullideckel wheels in a variety of diameter and offset specifications were later incorporated into the facelift versions of the W126 S-Class, R107 SL and W201 190E series, and were also the 'non-option' wheel on the R129 SL-Class roadster.